Characterization of Null Geodesics on Kerr Spacetimes: Special Geodesics

 When calculating the turning points from equation \eqref{eq:radial} we get that:

 The only solution to this equation in the exterior region is:

 which is exactly the location of the ergo sphere \eqref{eq:ergopshere}.
 So $V_-(\mathcal{Q})>0$ can be considered as the boundary of the ergoregion in phase space.
 From this considerations we see immediately that $\mathbf{T}$-orthogonal null geodesics are clearly non-trapped in Kerr.
 In fact there do not even exist any trapped null geodesics orthogonal to: where $\epsilon_{min}= min [ |V_+(0, r_1)|,|V_-(0, r_2)|]$.
+See \cite{claudio} for informal lecture notes on the $\mathbf{T}$-orthogonal trapping problem in stationary black hole spacetimes.